 Two Aspects of Brain Dead Being (2000) The discrepancy between scientific reality and our emotional/spiritual reality.

-Current Debate on the Ethical Issues of Brain Death (2004) Brain death of a child
+Current Debate on the Ethical Issues of Brain Death (2004)

 Is it Morally Acceptable to Remove Organs from Brain-Dead Children?
 (2007) A paper published in The Lancet.